NashWellington/NNES/tests.md

 Note: "240p test suite" is not included, and has been added to .gitignore, because its license (GPL v2) is incompatible with NNES's license (GPL v3).

-Note: some tests (notably mapper tests by rainwarrior) are missing because of corruption of the NesDev forums database.
+Note: some tests (notably mapper/input tests by rainwarrior) are missing because of corruption of the NesDev forums database.

 Note: blargg's APU tests (not v2) are in 2 separate folders until I can identify if there's a redundancy